cdk8s-team/cdk8s/docs/concepts/escape-hatches.md

-The [`ApiObject`](./api-object.md) class, which is the base of all objects synthesized into a Kubernetes manifest offers an API for patching the synthesized output in at the wire level using JSON Patch ([RFC-6902](http://tools.ietf.org/html/rfc6902)):
+The [`ApiObject`](./api-object.md) class, which is the base of all objects synthesized into a Kubernetes manifest offers an API for patching the synthesized output at the wire level using JSON Patch ([RFC-6902](http://tools.ietf.org/html/rfc6902)):

 ```ts